dario-piotrowicz/Angular9_github-profile-viewer-miniproject/README.md

 # Angular9 Github Profile Viewer Miniproject

-This is a simple project I am making in order to exercise angular programming.
+This is a simple project I am making in order to exercise in angular programming.

 In particular RXJS, libary with with I don't have too much experience with.